 Souvenirs from Australia are many and varied but what can you buy to remember your Australian trip?
 This post covers the best Australian souvenirs and gifts.
 What’s on sale Downunder to remind you of your great Australian adventure or to gift to a loved one?
-We give you some ideas and tips and even Australian items to buy online.
+We give you some ideas and tips and even a vast selection of Australian items to buy online.

 Popular Australian souvenirs include just about anything with a kangaroo or koala, Australian flag, Australian shepherd dog, traditional art, or map.
 You can find these on fridge magnets, mugs, calendars, T-shirts, caps, bags, phone cases, just about anything.
 Also, look out for famous Australian products, these make great souvenirs, think Ugg boots, the traditional Aussie sheepskin boot, or slipper (you can buy online direct from Ugg here.)
 Then there are Australian hats, the Akubra hat is practical, durable, and high quality.
 It’s a souvenir you’ll get a lot of use out of.